Advancement is the process by which youth members of the Boy Scouts of America progress from rank to rank.

 Scouting skills—what a young person learns to do—are important, but not as important as the primary goal of personal growth achieved through participating in a unit program.
 The concern is for total, well-rounded development.
 Age-appropriate surmountable hurdles are placed before members, and as they face these challenges they learn about themselves and gain confidence.

-Success is achieved when we fulfill the BSA Mission Statement and when we accomplish the aims of Scouting: character development, citizenship training, and mental and physical fitness.
+Success is achieved when we fulfill the BSA Mission Statement and when we accomplish the aims of Scouting: character development, citizenship training, leadership, and mental and physical fitness.
 We know we are on the right track when we see youth accepting responsibility, demonstrating self-reliance, and caring for themselves and others; when they learn to weave Scouting ideals into their lives; and when we can see they will be positive contributors to our American society.

 Though certainly goal-oriented, advancement is not a competition.
 Rather, it is a joint effort involving the leaders, the members, other volunteers such as merit badge counselors or Venturing consultants, and the family.
-Though much is done individually at their own pace, youth often work together in groups to focus on advancement at Cub Scout den meetings, for example, or participate in a Boy Scout campout or Sea Scout cruise.
+Though much is done individually at their own pace, youth often work together in groups to focus on advancement at Cub Scout den meetings, for example, or participate in a Scouts BSA campout or Sea Scout cruise.
 As they do this, we must recognize each young person’s unique combination of strengths and weaknesses.
 As watchful leaders, either adult or youth, we lend assistance as called for and encourage members to help each other according to their abilities.

 From Cub Scouting through Venturing and Sea Scouts, we put the methods to work.
 Together they lead to mission fulfillment.
-For example, the methods of the Boy Scouting program are Scouting ideals, the patrol method, advancement, adult association, outdoor program, the uniform, personal growth, and leadership development.
+For example, the methods of the Scouts BSA program are Scouting ideals, the patrol method, advancement, adult association, outdoor program, the uniform, personal growth, and leadership development.
 Scouting ideals, put forth in the timeless instruments of the Scout Oath and Scout Law, represent the most basic method.
-Moving on, we know young people want tobelong to groups.
+Moving on, we know young people want to belong to groups.
 Throughout the Scouting program, we provide a place where the sense of belonging—as in a patrol—is an outcome of practicing skills, exploring interests, learning values, forming friendships, and enjoying adventure.
 Associations within families and with a variety of adults are critical too, especially in terms of providing support and recognition and in developing mutual respect.

 Advancement is the method by which we promote and encourage the ongoing involvement and commitment that keeps members coming back for more.
 It works best when it is built into a unit’s program so that simply participating leads to meaningful achievement and recognition—and to a continually improving readiness for more complex experiences.
-Note that the methods for Cub Scouting, Venturing, and Sea Scouts are very similar to those of Boy Scouting but worded differently to take into account the needs of the members.

 For more about these and the other methods of Scouting, see the leader manuals specific to each program.